hoffmangroup/segway/doc/segway.rst

 None of the supervision labels can overlap with each other.
 You should combine any overlapping labels before specifying them to Segway.

+It is also possible for nonoverlapping labels to violate the ruler constraints set by Segway for GMTK.
+For example, if your supervision labels are directly adjacent, such as:

+    chr1    10    20   o:2
+    chr1    20    30   2:4

+then your jobs may terminate with a 'zero clique' error.
+To resolve this, simply set `--ruler-scale=1` and run Segway again.

 General options
 ---------------
 The :option:`--dont-train`\=\ *file* option specifies a file with a